CPScript/awesome-hacking/README.md

 > 2 Trigger the Crash:
 * First hold down the right `Ctrl` key on your keyboard.
 * Then press the `Scroll Lock` key twice.

+# WARNING!
+> This replicating what is in this ReadMe.md might hurt your computer, please execute with caution